-Research Associate of Applied Science in Travel and Tourism degree programs.
-Learn about program details, courses, career options and continuing education possibilities to make an informed decision about your education.
+Research the curriculum of Associate of Applied Science in Travel and Tourism degree programs.
+Learn about program details, career options and continuing education possibilities to make an informed decision about your education.

 Degree programs in this field can be completed in two years, generally requiring 64-66 semester hours of coursework.
 Some programs offer internship or directed participation opportunities, giving students real-world experience in sales, planning and customer relations in the industry.
 Along with general education requirements, course topics could include:

 - Casino operations

 - Convention planning